clogan1/clogan1/README.md

 **📺 TVInfo** [Repo](https://github.com/clogan1/TVInfo)

-TVInfo is a single-page application that allows a user to search and see information about TV shows and actors, and provide comments and ratings.
+Single-page application that allows a user to search and see information about TV shows and actors, and provide comments and ratings.
 (Vanilla Javascript & JSONServer)

 ## Contact Me :mailbox: